stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Click on **View Setup Instructions**

-Step 2: Gather Information From Your Identity Provider
+Step 2: Gather Information From Okta
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 You will now need to gather the required information from Okta: